Rigorous estimation of error thresholds of transversal Clifford logical circuits: Introduction

-In this work, we show that the logical circuit applying a tCNOT gate to two toric code blocks with persistent bit-flip errors and perfect syndromes maps to a random Ashkin-Teller (AT) model.
-We perform classical Monte-Carlo simulations of the random AT model, which shows that the gate lowers the optimal bit-flip error threshold of the target code block to $p=0.080$, corresponding to a $26\%$ decrease from the memory threshold.
-With syndrome errors, we show that the logical circuit maps to a 3D random 4-body Ising model with a plane defect inserted in the time slice when the gate is applied.
-We then argue, using reported numerical results on 3D random 4-body Ising model, that the spreading of syndrome errors causes a more modest decrease of at most 14\% in the target block's threshold, compared to the memory threshold.
+In this work, we overcome this obstacle and generalize the stat-mech mapping to logical circuits with transversal Clifford gates.
+We show that the transversal gate modifies the classical spin model only locally in time, introducing a permutation defect of the Ising spins at the time slice where the gate is applied.
+This structural insight enables, for the first time in the context of logical circuits, rigorous, decoder-independent threshold analysis via FSS.
+In the main text, we demonstrate this framework for two toric code blocks undergoing a transversal CNOT (tCNOT) gate, which serves as a representative example for entangling transversal Clifford gates.
+We consider two complementary error models.
+First, for persistent bit-flip errors with perfect syndromes, we map the decoding problem to a 2D random Ashkin-Teller (AT) model, and use Monte Carlo simulations and FSS to determine that the tCNOT gate reduces the optimal bit-flip error threshold of the target code block to $p=0.080$, a $26\%$ decrease from the memory threshold.
+Second, for bit-flip errors coexisting with syndrome errors, the logical circuit maps to a 3D random 4-body Ising model with a plane defect; leveraging previously reported numerical results~\cite{ohno2004NuclearPhysicsBb}, we conservatively estimate a threshold of $p=0.028$, implying a more modest $15\%$ reduction from the memory threshold.

 This paper is organized as follows.
-In Sec.~\ref{sec:prelim}, we review basics of stat-mech mapping for toric code quantum memory.
-In Sec.~\ref{sec:statmech}, we introduce the tCNOT gate and spacetime detectors across the tCNOT gate.
-We then define the first noise models of our interest, namely the persistent bit-flip error and derive the stat-mech model of the tCNOT gate with perfect syndromes.
-We conduct Monte-Carlo simulation of the stat-mech model and obtain the corresponding error threshold in this case.
-In Sec.~\ref{sec:noisysyn}, we derive the stat-mech model for the second noise model, where the bit-flip error is combined with errors in syndrome extractions, and estimate the reduction of error threshold due to the tCNOT gate.
-Finally, in Sec.~\ref{sec:conclusion}, we discuss the stat-mech model of a general transversal logical circuit and its implication in fault-tolerant quantum computations.
+In Sec.~\ref{sec:prelim}, we review the stat-mech mapping for toric code quantum memory.
+In Sec.~\ref{sec:statmech}, we introduce the tCNOT gate and derive the stat-mech model for persistent bit-flip errors with perfect syndromes, followed by Monte Carlo simulation to determine the corresponding error thresholds.
+In Sec.~\ref{sec:noisysyn}, we derive the stat-mech model with syndrome errors and estimate the threshold reduction.
+Finally, in Sec.~\ref{sec:conclusion}, we discuss the implications of our stat-mech framework for fault-tolerant quantum computation.

+Going beyond the tCNOT gate, in the Appendices we complete the stat-mech mapping for all transversal Clifford gates of the toric code, including the fold-transversal Hadamard and $S$ gates (Appendix~\ref{app:foldtransversal}), and further generalize the framework to arbitrary Calderbank-Steane-Shor (CSS) codes with transversal Clifford gates using a binary matrix formalism (Appendix~\ref{app:general}).
+In the most general setting, we prove that each transversal gate locally modifies the stat-mech model at the time it is implemented, thereby establishing the scalability of our approach to entire logical circuits.